A French road trip for Paul McCartney

 Paul McCartney's November 1966 holidays

 In November 1966, Paul McCartney decided to take a driving holiday in France.
-To avoid The Beatles’ fans bothering him during this road trip, Paul wore a disguise in the form of glasses and a fake moustache, made by Wig Creations, the film cosmetic company used by The Beatles on their film “A Hard Day’s Night”.
-However, he decided to drive his brand new dark green Aston Martin DB5, which was sure to attract some attention.
+Eager to escape the constant attention of Beatles fans, he wore a disguise consisting of glasses and a fake mustache, created by Wig Creations, the film cosmetic company used by The Beatles on their film “A Hard Day’s Night.”
+However, he chose to drive his brand new dark green Aston Martin DB5, a surefire attention grabber.

-On November 6, Paul flew to France on a plane ferry, with his Aston Martin, from Lydd Airport in Kent, England, to France.
-His plan was to meet Mal Evans in Bordeaux on November 12.
+On November 6, Paul flew to France on a plane ferry with his Aston Martin from Lydd Airport in Kent, England.

 They measure you and match the colour of your hair, so it was like a genuine moustache with real glue.
 And I had a couple of pairs of glasses made with clear lenses, which just made me look a bit different.
 I put a long blue overcoat on and slicked my hair back with Vaseline and just wandered around and of course nobody recognised me at all.
 It was good, it was quite liberating for me.